 Our railroad operations and real estate ownership are subject to extensive national and local environmental laws and regulations concerning, among other things, gaseous emissions, wastewater discharge, disposal of solid waste and noise control.
+In particular, our Guangzhou locomotive maintenance depot has been identified as key pollutant discharge units by the PRC government's environmental protection departments in 2020.
 In addition, environmental liabilities may arise from claims asserted by adjacent landowners or other third parties.
-As of December 31, 2017, we had not incurred any such liabilities and therefore, had not made any provision for such liabilities.
+As of December 31, 2020, we had not incurred any such liabilities and therefore, had not made any provision for such liabilities.
 We may also be required to incur significant expenses to remediate any violation of applicable environmental laws and regulations.
-In 2017, our environmental protection-related expenses were approximately RMB1.47 million, mainly related to the landscaping of our railroad and office areas and environmental fees.
+In 2020, our environmental protection-related expenses for the key pollutant discharge units were approximately RMB3.6 million, mainly related to the maintenance of our environmental protection equipment and sewage discharge upgrades.
+In the event any of our other depots or operations are identified as key pollutant discharge units by the PRC governments in the future, we will likely incur additional liabilities and expenses associated therewith.